Phase 3 Extended

 - Visitors are advised to contact lodging properties directly with questions regarding reservations and availability.

-- If possible, visitors staying in vacation rentals should bring essentials with them, including paper and sanitizing products and non-perishable groceries.
+- If possible, visitors staying in vacation rentals should bring essentials with them, including paper and sanitizing products.

 - Information regarding the most recent updates can be found on the City of Wilmington COVID-19 FAQs page.